-TRAIL: Enjoy this trail with a slow hike through a tall, red pine forest over what was once a logging road and railroad grade at the turn of the century.
+TRAIL: Enjoy this trail with a slow hike through a tall. red pine forest over what was once a logging road and railroad grade at the turn of the century.
 Early loggers used a combination of horse drawn sleds and train to haul timber from the woods.
-Once the snow falls, parts of this trail are used as a snowmobile route.
+Once the snow falls. parts of this trail are used as a snowmobile route.
 Call (715) 479-2827 for more information.
 Directions: From Hiles take State Hwy.
 32 north 9 miles to Military Road.
 (FR 2178).
 Turn right and go north 2 miles to Sheltered Valley Road.
 (FR 2182).
 Turn right and go east 2 miles to (FR 3861B).
-Turn left into parking area where there is space for approximately 10 vehicles with horse trailers.
+Turn left into parking area where there is space for approximately 10 vehicles with horse trailers the best examples of mature hemlock hardwoods with a white pine super-canopy in northeastern Wisconsin.
+Located in the Headwaters Wilderness Area, hemlock, sugar maple, yellow birch, and basswood dominate the forest with taller white pines up to 3 feet in diameter adding a super-canopy stratum.
+The property and surrounding area is owned by the Forest Service and was designated a State Natural Area in 1974.
+Horseback riding and wheeled vehicles, including bicycles, are prohibited as this trail is in a Wilderness Area.
+Call (715) 479-2827 for more information.
+Directions: From Hiles, take Hwy.
+32 north 2 miles to Experimental Rd.
+(FR 2184) Turn right and go north 3 miles to Scott Lake Road (FR 2183).
+Turn left and go west 2 miles to Giant Pine Road (FR 2414).
+Turn right and go north 1.5 miles to a small parking area on the left (west) side of the road.

-GIANT PINE TRAIL: This 2-mile
+GIANT PINE TRAIL: This

+2-mile loop features one of